 Ultracet (acetaminophen / tramadol) and Alcohol / Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Ultracet (acetaminophen / tramadol) which include:
+There is 1 alcohol/food/lifestyle interaction with Ultracet (acetaminophen / tramadol):

 traMADol ↔ food

 Consumer information for this interaction is not currently available.

 GENERALLY AVOID: Alcohol may potentiate some of the pharmacologic effects of CNS-active agents.
 Use in combination may result in additive central nervous system depression and/or impairment of judgment, thinking, and psychomotor skills.

 MANAGEMENT: Patients receiving CNS-active agents should be warned of this interaction and advised to avoid or limit consumption of alcohol.
 Ambulatory patients should be counseled to avoid hazardous activities requiring complete mental alertness and motor coordination until they know how these agents affect them, and to notify their physician if they experience excessive or prolonged CNS effects that interfere with their normal activities.

 - Warrington SJ, Ankier SI, Turner P "Evaluation of possible interactions between ethanol and trazodone or amitriptyline."
 Neuropsychobiology 15 (1986): 31-7